ValeLang/Vale/docs/DeterministicReplayability.md

+(This is internal documentation and notes, feel free to drop by the discord server if you have any comments or suggestions.)

-Deterministic Replayability is how we can execute a program twice, and guarantee that the second run will behave exactly as the first.
+Deterministic Replayability (also known as Perfect Replayability) is how we can execute a program twice, and guarantee that the second run will behave exactly as the first, **even in the presence of multithreading.**

 This page describes the final design, though only certain parts are implemented.

+# What, Why

+One of the biggest headaches in any debugging session is *reproducing the problem.* There are so many uncontrollable factors that affect whether a bug happens:

+ * Network latency
+ * Thread scheduling
+ * Time of day
+ * Random number generators
+ * User input
+ * Animation delays

+It can be nigh impossible to reproduce certain bugs.

+However, if we design a language from the ground up to be _deterministic_ and record the above unpredictable inputs, we can completely solve the reproducing problem, once and for all.

+Here's how we'll make it happen.

 # Vale FFI Relevant Background